puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 ## Resources

-As we noted above, the Puppet agent comes with a set of supporting tools you can use to explore your system.
-Now that the agent is installed, let's use these tools to see what they can teach you about how Puppet works.
+As noted above, the Puppet agent comes with a set of supporting tools you can use to explore your system.
+Now that the agent is installed, use these tools to see what they can teach you about how Puppet works.

 One of Puppet's core concepts is the *resource abstraction layer*.
 For Puppet,